**This article is continuously updated with the latest developments.

 On 24 April, Deputy Prime Minister Tomislav Donchev announced that Bulgaria will request the European Commission to allow the post-2021 European funds for the country to be used in advance – between seven and eight months ahead of the scheduled time.

-The government has also been examining whether it is possible to use the money from the rural development programme earlier, despite this being reliant on the EU’s MFF (long-term budget) not yet having been adopted.
+The government has also been examining whether it is possible to use the money from the rural development programme earlier, despite this being reliant on the EU’s not-yet-adopted MFF (long-term budget).
 “We are distributing money that is not available at the moment,” Prime Minister Boyko Borissov commented.

 On top of that, MPs joined in helping the economy, by renouncing to their salary, albeit after being called by Prime Minister Boyko Borissov.